Tuesday, February 23, 2021

 Having none of this shit in her new home, Angela took a broom near the door and calmly began sweeping her way toward the occupied Amazonian; when in a blur, Angela pirouetted low Capoeira style plunging the broom handle neatly upward into the whirling trine, twining it instantly into a maypole of uniquely Uruguayan design.
 Guildern embraced the startled virago like a Panda might palm a spitting kitten.

-Eying the becalmed Rojita, Angela asked her as gently as she knew how, “Girl what in the fuck is wrong with you?
+To the newly becalmed Rojita, Angela asked as gently as she knew how, “Girl what in the fuck is wrong with you?
 You think ‘cause you sing like an Angel, you can act the fool too?
 If it was me, I’d fire your ass, but it ain’t my place, and Guildern won’t obey me like Rojo do you.
 Keep that in mind if you ever get bullshit with me.”
-Angela was not looking for an answer, and left the three of them to sort out what they could before opening; she still had sand between her toes from running on the beach and no idea what Pasqual had said about Vietnam
+Angela was not looking for an answer, and left the three of them to sort out what they could before opening; she still had sand between her toes from running on the beach and still no idea what Pasqual had said about Vietnam

 +-+-+-

-The abogada Guildern sent - Luz de Ley arrived early at the elbow of one of the monolithic escorts who had met Mordecaise at the airport.
-Señor Liszt, I’ve spoken with the Commandante, and if you will surrender your passport during the investigation; sign for a 100,000 MXN bond, you are free to go.”
+The abogada Guildern had called - Luz de Ley, arrived early at the elbow of one of the monoliths who'd intercepted Mordecaise at the airport.
+Señor Liszt, I’ve spoken with the Commandante, and if you will surrender your passport during the investigation; sign for a $100,000MXN bond, you are free to go.”
 Sra.
-Ley was a native beauty of indeterminate age with a regal bearing; and waited patiently for Mordecaise to respond.
+Ley was a native beauty of indeterminate age with a regal bearing waited patiently for Mordecaise to respond.

-“I did not declare it because I have no checked luggage; nor anything but Uruguayan Pesos, a little over 500 UYU.”
+“I didn't declare it because I have no checked luggage; nor anything but Uruguayan Pesos, a little over 500 UYU.”
 Sra Ley seemed surprised, if there were words to describe her expressions.
 Mordecaise remembered that Gonzo Veneno had texted him something about tails at Aeropuerto CDMX; “Sra Ley, could you give me a few minutes to check about my connection in Mexico DF.
-With her affirmative nod, Mordecaise texted Gonzo as briefly as he could to explain his situation and find out if there were any photos that would explain the “frame” he was facing.
+With an affirmative nod, Mordecaise texted Gonzo as briefly as he could to explain his situation and find out if there were any photos that would explain the “frame” he was facing.
 Minutes later Mordecaise was reading a txt from Gonzo:

-Mordecaise’ mind raced trying to fathom what could be compromised by this exchange, and because nothing had been said about his primary reason for being in Oaxaca, he determined it best to be as cooperative as possible, bringing the phone to Señor Gonzalez, opened to the appropriate screens.
+Mordecaise’ mind raced trying to fathom what could be compromised by this exchange, and because nothing had been said about his primary reason for being in Oaxaca, he determined it best remain as cooperative as possible, bringing the phone to Señor Gonzalez, opened to the appropriate screens.
 After a few moments of scrutiny the Commandante’s pursed lips turned to a warmish smile - “Clearly this could have been a great miscarriage of justice.
 If you will give me just a few more minutes of your time so that I may confer with my compadres at Aeropuerto MEX, I am certain all of this can be easily resolved.
 May I ask if you recognize either of the two gentlemen in these photos?”
-Mordecaise shrugged his shoulders and the Commandante needed no interpretation, but one half of the massive ever present escorts leaned down whispering in Señor Martinez’ ear - who nodded as the immovable mass glided out the room.
+Mordecaise shrugged his shoulders and the Commandante needed no interpretation, but one half of the massive ever present escorts leaned down whispering in Señor Martinez’ ear - who nodded as the massive person glided out the room.

 After a few tense minutes of murmured telephone exchanges, Pasqual and Sra.
 Ley were dismissed with a flick of the Comandante’s wrist after he had bowed ceremoniously and proffered Mordecaise his passport with what could be construed as an apology in an alternative universe.
 On their way out of the Police headquarters Mordecaise recognized one of the two from the photos; the man he saw was visibly shaken, bruised and being led in the same doorway they’d just exited.
-Turning to his abogada, “One of them must’ve followed me from Mexico DF; I’d like to learn what the Comandante finds out in their “discussions.”
+Turning to his abogada, “One of them must’ve followed me from Mexico DF; I’d like to learn what the Comandante finds out from their “discussions.”

 +-+-+-